Close Menu

 The best thing about hiring us is we take care of your case.
 This is particularly important if you are in the later stages of dementia.
 For example, we have lawyers and staff who will help you apply for SSD and SSI benefits.
 We can help you apply online at the Social Security website.

-If you need help filing out SSA’s paperwork, we can help.
+If you need help filing out SSA’s paperwork, then we can help.
 Also, we can help you collect your medical records.
 We also submit your records to the SSA.
 Likewise, we appeal any SSA denial.
-If you receive a reconsideration denial, then we request your hearing.
+If you receive a denial, then we request your hearing.
 After that, we prepare you for court.
 You will testify in court as a witness.
 If you need other people to testify on your behalf, we will help them too.